Bahrain-SEB-15/react-hoot-front-end/build-a-reusable-metadata-component/README.md

 }
 ```

-Checkout the changes we made in your browser.
+Check out the changes we made in your browser.
 You should now have a fully developed application.

 Congratulations!
 You've reached the end of this code-along!